GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 ```

 To suppress linkage errors that are not [_reachable in the class reference graph_](
-../library-best-practices/glossary.md#class-reference-graph) from classes in the direct dependencies
+../library-best-practices/glossary.md#class-reference-graph) from the classes in the direct
-of the project, set `reportOnlyReachable` element to `true`. (default: `false`).
+dependencies of the project, set `reportOnlyReachable` element to `true`. (default: `false`).

 ```xml
   <banLinkageErrors